Follow our free guide to form an LLC in Idaho

 High State Income Tax — 6.925%

 Even with a recent deduction, the state income tax rate of 6.925% is still on the higher end of the scale and still makes it one of the higher rates in the country.
-The state’s sliding tax scale jumps from 1.125% for income under $1,500 to 6.925% for all taxable income over $11,280.
+The state’s sliding tax scale jumps from 1.125% to 6.925% for all taxable income over $11,280.

 Less Privacy for Owners

 Idaho requires full disclosure of an LLC’s members/managers in the filing paperwork.
-Contrary to other states who do not have this requirement, information about members/managers of the LLC is available for competitors and potential partners to view—a disadvantage for most LLCs.
+Information about members/managers of the LLC is available for competitors and potential partners to view—a disadvantage for most LLCs.

 Cost of Doing Business